tryingsomestuff/Minic/README.md

 * -analyze <"fen"> depth : analysis on the given position and depth
 * -mateFinder <"fen"> depth : same as analysis but without prunings in search.

-# Minic
-A simple chess engine to learn and play with